 The meeting was also the scene of an antimilitarist action: anarchist comrade Pippo Scarso who lives in the Ragusa area and is extremely active in the work against the base, made a declaration as to why he had refused to turn up for military service when called up the previous month, (see statement further on in document) and tore up his call up card.
 None of the hundreds of carabinieri surrounding the piazza budged to arrest him-they realized the local sympathy was strong and that an arrest would be counter-productive.
-Pippo is still working at Comiso, he has been informed that he is to be tried for "instigation to commit a crime" as well as do twelve months sentence for objection against the armed forces.
-After the meeting comrades marched in the dark to the Magliocco airport, proposed site of the missile base.
-The police presence was massive but the demonstration did not allow itself to be provoked and the point was made, at this point symbolically only: that if we want to prevent the base we must go towards it, not from it as all the previous grandiose marches had done.
+Pippo is still working at Comiso, he has been informed that he is to be tried for "instigation to commit a crime" as well as do twelve months sentence struggle organised by the politicians of the Peace Camp.
+They were tired of ideological/political discussions and were among the most enthusiastic and constructive of the affinity groups which had formed to prepare the mass occupation.